NicolasHov/NicolasHov/README.md

 - 🏔 I'm also curious about new languages like Rust 🦀 and new tools like NixOs ❄️

-- 🍰 I'm currently looking for a job, before that I worked at the bootcamp [Matrice.io](https://matrice.io/) as manager of the FullStack cursus.
+- 🍰 I'm currently working part-time at becode.org as coach on the FullStack cursus, before that I worked at the bootcamp [Matrice.io](https://matrice.io/) as lead-teacher of the FullStack cursus.
 In the past I worked on projects like [this serious game](https://gitlab.com/la-boussole/gaoblaze/track/-/graphs/master)

 - ♻️ I've been curating a bit about [schools of code and learning to code](https://twitter.com/i/lists/1317409507761324033)